All Episodes

 I don't care, even if he has.

-You can't suck me into this, snertly.
+You can't suck me into this, snurdly.

 I have announced the self-imposed ban on myself on this, and there's no trick that anybody can employ.

-But seriously, Saudi Arabia, the Saudi royal family, which by the way, the Saudi royal family are the official guardians of Islam Mecca.
+But seriously, Saudi Arabia, the Saudi royal family, which, by the way, the Saudi royal family are the official guardians of Islam, Mecca.

-And folks, they are openly saying execute all known and discovered gays, lesbians, transgenders, bisexuals, as a means of shutting it down.
+And folks, they are openly saying, execute all known and discovered gays, lesbians, transgenders, bisexuals, as a means of shutting it down.

 They are the head honchos, if you will, of Islam.